damianarya/phase-two-variables/README.md

 # phase-two-variables
 why is there a read me in here?
+It seems unessesary.